-Table 32 lists options and arguments for the fsrmdiskcopy command.
+Table 33 lists options and arguments for the fsrmdiskcopy command.

-Table 32 Options and Arguments: fsrmdiskcopy
+Table 33 Options and Arguments: fsrmdiskcopy

-Options / Arguments Description filename The file(s) to remove from disk.
+Options / Arguments Description <filename></filename> The file(s) to remove from disk.
 If preceded by a slash (/) provide the full path.
 Otherwise the path is resolved from the current directory.
-Separate multiple file names with a space.
+Separate multiple file names with a space. [-F <type>]</type> Determines the output format and may be one of the following: text (default), xml, or json fsrminfo

-fsrminfo